 Program Length: The total number of hours to complete the course is 185 hours.
+There are three sections, which must be completed per grade and skill proficiency.
 NAC 101 involves 65 hours of nursing assistant theory, which includes HIV/AIDS and CPR.
-NAC 102 includes 60 hours of nursing skills.
-NAC 107 includes 60 hours of unit-based clinical experience in a long-term care facility, using the knowledge and skills acquired from NAC 101 and NAC 102.
+NAC 102 includes 60 hours of nursing skill fundamentals.
+NAC 106 includes 60 hours of unit-based clinical rotation, which involves professionally supervised shifts with hands-on care provided to residents in a long-term care facility, using the knowledge and skills acquired from NAC 101 and NAC 102.
 Mandatory attendance is required for all nursing laboratory and clinical days.
+Scheduling of the clinical portion of class is determined by facility availability.